CreativeNick/MonkeyHealth/README.md

 <p align="center">
   <a href="#about-the-project">About The Project</a> •
   <a href="#how-to-use">How To Use</a> •
-  <a href="#example-detections">Example Detections</a>
+  <a href="#example-detections">Example Detections</a> •
-  <a href="credits">Credits</a> •
+  <a href="credits">Credits</a>
 </p>

 <!---ABOUT--->
 # About The Project
 This project uses object detection to identify four different types of whtie blood cells in rhesus macaque monkeys: monocyte, eosinophil, neutrophil, and lymphocyte white blood cells.
 It uses YOLOv3 Darknet and can be run through Google Colab.
+I have an article on Medium explaining this project in detail here.

 <!---HOW TO USE--->
 # How to Use